Job Placement for Veterans

 Women who served in the military are eligible for many different types of services and benefits uniquely for women through U.S. Department of Veteran Affairs Women Veterans Program where you can find information about healthcare, benefits, housing, and women veteran centers.

 VETS is a nationally recognized leader in helping veterans, service members, and spouses find good jobs and meaningful careers.
 The mission of VETS is to prepare America’s veterans, service members, and their spouses, for meaningful careers, provide them with employment expertise, protect their employment rights and promote their employment opportunities.
-To learn more about this valuable resource, click here.
+To learn more about this valuable resource, visit Veterans' Employment and Training Service.

-The TN Department of Veteran Services is an excellent resource for veterans who are seeking information about mental health, education, and veterans benefits.
+The Tennessee Department of Veterans Services is an excellent resource for veterans who are seeking information about mental health, education, and veterans benefits.
 Whether looking for federal or state benefits, choosing an education institution, mental health resources, starting a new business, or researching veteran business resources, then TDVS is for you!

 Military OneSource is a gateway to a wealth of information and resources serving military members and their families, survivors, and the military community.
 Military OneSource serves active-duty service members, National Guard, and Reserves, recently separated service members, military families, and survivors.
 Learn more about Military OneSource eligibility.
 Military OneSource is a Department of Defense-funded program that you can access anytime, anywhere.
 Resources and information include: